bwestrich/conway-life-ror/README.md

   update game boards using JavaScript (so are more visually pleasing)

-  add an "auto-evolve" (currently have to click a link for each evolultion)
+  add an "auto-evolve" (currently have to click a link for each evolution)

   improve game performance by using AJAX